-The Western Sydney Local Health District have also launched their very own podcast called Western Sydney Health Check.
+The Western Sydney Local Health District has also launched their very own podcast called Western Sydney Health Check.
 The first episode explores their organisation’s response to COVID-19, featuring Chief Executive Graeme Loy.

-Coronacast is daily podcast by Dr Norman Swan that helps answer common questions about Coronavirus, breaking down the latest news and research.
+Coronacast is a daily podcast by Dr Norman Swan that helps answer common questions about COVID-19, breaking down the latest news and research.

 You can view previous podcasts for more information.

 A news and education podcast for Australian nurses, working together towards a healthier Australia, presented by APNA.
 Nurses can keep up-to-date with the latest news, listen to interviews, learn with education segments and hear stories from nurses on the frontline of Australian health.

 The Department of Health (DoH) is encouraging care workers across the primary care sector, including general practice, pharmacy, allied health, Aboriginal Health Workers and other primary care workers to attend the free COVID-19 – Infection Control Online Training Module.